 Once a car has been audited, the driver is given their log book back and their car usually won’t require another audit for another 4 meetings.

-At Event Registration
+What Happens At Event Registration?

 At Event Registration drivers will be required to sign a Motorsport Australia NSW Speed Event Declaration & Disclaimer (SSP 05), please click here to download a copy.
 This is a legal document and permits the event organisers to allow a log booked vehicle to go out onto the track and compete, even if that vehicle has not undergone any actual scrutineering on that day.